 SumUp’s mPOS definitely has press coverage, which is more than we can say for a lot of mPOS providers.
 Mostly it relates to announcements of new features and isn’t necessarily a glowing endorsement (it’s certainly not a scathing review, either!).
 You can check out some of those articles on SumUp’s press page.

 What will be interesting is to see how SumUp will carve out its own niche in an industry that is both growing and weeding out the inferior competitors at the same time.
 I think it’s taking all the right steps, and there’s certainly no shortage of merchants who feel slighted by Square or PayPal, who might be drawn to the simplicity of SumUp.

 As with any other third-party processor, there’s a small inherent risk in using SumUp.
 If you’re not comfortable with that risk, we recommend looking into a merchant account from one of our top-rated providers.
-Only time will tell exactly how stable SumUp will be in the US, but we at least know that the company has 4+ years of processing experience in other countries.
-That makes me think we’re going to see similar stability to Square or PayPal Here right off the bat, and hopefully not any sudden purges of hundreds of merchants as a result of growing pains.
+Only time will tell exactly how stable SumUp will be in the US, but we at least know that the company has 4+ years of processing experience in other countries and it’s growing.
+That makes me think we’re going to see similar stability to Square or PayPal Here right off the bat.
 We’ll be watching to see what US merchants have to say, though, and we’ll adjust our rating accordingly as we get more data.

 We’re happy to award SumUp 4 stars.
 It’s not a perfect solution, but it’s definitely got a lot going for it right now.